 A root cause of cyberbullying is that when we’re online, we forget how impactful our words are.
 Harvard University student Trisha Prabhu, ReThink Founder and CEO explains, “From behind a screen, we’re much more willing to say things we’d normally never say to someone’s face.
 Keep your child from engaging in cyberbullying by encouraging them to pause, review, and ReThink before they text, post, or send a message.
 Their mantra should be: ‘Does this message reflect who I am/who I want to be?
 Could I show this to a grandparent?’”

 Susan M. Swearer, PhD, suggests talking with your kids about being their kindest self, both online and in person.
 “Encourage your children to post positive, kind comments on other’s posts and pictures,” she explains.
 “If they are kind online, then they might be less likely to bully others.
-Challenge them to be a ‘kindness’ influencer and pledge as a family to #BeKind21.”
+Challenge them to be a ‘kindness’ influencer.”

 SEE IT, SAY IT, SAVE IT